svetika44/cssi-prework-javascript-arrays-cssi-prework-2016/README.md

 // removedFishes is ['angel', 'clown']
 ```

-+ Define a function `removeElementFromArray` that take an array of dishes as a parameter.
++ **You Do:** Define a function `removeElementFromArray` that take an array of dishes as a parameter.
 The function should remove the third and fourth item from the array, and adds "Roast Chicken" to the end, using the `splice` function.
 The function should return the updated array.

 ## Iteration

 JavaScript's `forEach` function will help you to iterate - repeat an action - through an array.
 The forEach method executes a provided function once per array element.
-T

 The first argument in the example function below is the variable name for currentValue, letter.